 Customizing the Segmentation Rules

-Edit the downloaded files
+Edit the Downloaded Files

-Edit Abbreviations in XLSX file
+Editing Abbreviations in an XLSX File

 - The first column in the XLSX file specifies an abbreviation.